Southern Rivers Cruise 2017

 Some of you may being staying ‘south’ and off to Oulton?

-Or for those staying ‘South’ GWYC invite EACC to join them for a set group meal at Dukes Head PH at 7.30pm 19 August (£11 per head Bangers and Mash or Fish and Chips – it is worth it I have been there on previous year!)
+For those staying ‘South’ GWYC invite EACC to join them for a set group meal at Dukes Head PH at 7.30pm 19 August (£11 per head Bangers and Mash or Fish and Chips – it is worth it I have been there on a previous year!)

 Please drop Jimmy a line if you are intending to take part.